MatthewLSnell/2017---2019-Philadelphia-Pedestrian-Fatalities-Analysis/README.md

 + Tableau Public
 + Microsoft Excel

-In this project, I analyzed crash data from Pennsylvania's Department of Transportation and created an interactive Tableau dashboard to share my insights.
+For this project, I analyzed crash data from Pennsylvania's Department of Transportation and created an interactive Tableau dashboard to share my insights.

++ I utilized Python to perform reverse geocoding to extract location data using the Nominatim geocoding service.
++ After cleaning and transforming the data in Python, I queried the data in Postgresql.
++ I created an interactive Tableau to visualize and share my insights.